ncomputers/neo/README.md

 Owner and admin accounts can enable optional TOTP-based two-factor authentication.
 See [`docs/auth_2fa.md`](docs/auth_2fa.md) for available endpoints.
 Sensitive operations like secret rotation, full exports and tenant closure require a fresh step-up verification.

+Responses include a strict Content-Security-Policy with per-request nonces applied to inline styles and scripts in printable invoices and KOT pages.

 ## Configuration

 Runtime settings are defined in `config.json` and may be overridden by environment variables loaded from a local `.env` file.
 The `config.py` module exposes a `get_settings()` helper that reads both sources.